 In the summer of 2015, the Ohio Department of Transportation (ODOT) again made an attempt to protect workers.
 They implemented a social media campaign to raise awareness about the dangers construction workers face on the roads.
 The state of Ohio has a “Move Over” law that requires motorists to move over and slow down for vehicles with flashing lights, which includes highway work crews, that are on the side of the road.

-The campaign’s most recent video shares the tragic story of Mark Kiper, an ODOT seasonal worker who was killed in 1997 when his work crew truck was hit by another truck.
-To see the video, click here.
+The campaign’s most recent video shares the tragic story of Mark Kiper, an ODOT seasonal worker who was killed in 1997 when his work crew truck was hit by another truck [the video is no longer available on the ODOT website].
 His is not the only story, however.
 As they acknowledged in their video, 161 ODOT workers have given their lives to provide a safe transportation system for Ohio motorists.
 In 2014, there were 5,100 work zone crashes, 1,000 injuries, and 17 deaths.
 So far in 2015, there have already been 25 fatalities in Ohio’s roadside work zones.

 All of these initiatives are great, but the fact of the matter remains that most motorists do not slow down enough, nor do they move over, to accommodate roadside workers, which can place road workers in grave danger.
 Persons injured during these kinds of accidents should pursue worker compensation claims.